 - Initiating the checkout flow.

 A load phase tells Artillery how many virtual users to create over a period of time.
 Load phases is how you model load on a service for the duration of a test run.
 A load test will usually have multiple load phases, such as a warm up phase, followed by a gentle ramp up phase, which is then followed by one or more heavy load phases.
 Let's look at an example:

 This code describes a load phase which lasts 300 seconds (or 5 minutes), where 10 new virtual users will be created every second.

 Each virtual user will pick and run one of the scenarios in the test definition and run it to completion.
 A test run ends when all virtual users finish running their scenarios.
 This is an important distinction to understand: the duration of a test is not the combined duration of all of its load phases, but the amount of time it takes for all virtual users created in those load phases to finish their scenarios.

-Let’s look at an example.
+Let's look at an example.
 Imagine we define a test with a single load phase which lasts five seconds and creates one virtual user every second (so a total of fives virtual users will be created).
-The test definition contains a single scenario, which sends a few HTTP requests one after another.
+The test definition contains a single scenario, which sends two HTTP requests one after another.

 How long will that test take to run?

 The answer is "it depends", with a couple of factors that need to be considered:

 - How quickly the target service can respond to each request, which will vary for different kinds of requests (e.g. a GET request that returns a cached value vs a POST that creates a new record in a database)